avida/cmpr/README.md

 All the compressing are executed on background thread without affecting on service response time.

 ## Environment
-Application was tested on debian7 on gcc 6 and python 2.7 for build system and test client.
+Application was tested on latest debian 10, codename buster, but it should run on 9 as well.
+Compiled with gcc 6.3.0 and python 2.7 for build system and test client.

 ## Code structure